hoodiehq/hoodie/README.md

 `npm install --save hoodie@next`

 _Note_: This is still a developer preview.
-Look at [my-first-hoodie](https://github.com/hoodiehq/my-first-hoodie) to get the current stable Hoodie install.
+Look at [Hoodie’s new Tracker App](https://github.com/hoodiehq/hoodie-app-tracker) to get the current stable Hoodie install.

 Add this to your `package.json`: